sirvincent/locality_sensitive_hashing/README.md

 the correct value of 1205 user pairs.
 However in comparison to an exhaustive search, which would take 106 days, the algorithm is significantly faster.

-The dataset used is incorporated in a .npy file: 'user_movie.npy'.
+The dataset used can be downloaded here: https://www.dropbox.com/sh/uhnep7ivyoohhpe/AABOcq79p-Q05DX1o6vkOvz8a?dl=0 in txt format and .npy format (the format used in the above code).
 The dataset is actually a reduced dataset obtained from the netflix challenge (http://www.netflixprize.com/) we removed the users that rated less than 300 or more than 3000 movies.
 Also incorporated in this repository is a report made about the implementation of the algorithm and our results (lsh.pdf).

 The algorithm was made for an assignment of the course: Advances in Datamining given by Dr. W. Kowalczyk.